AnasDahshan/Health-Bud/README.md

 **A Smart Health Multimeter**

-Health-Bud is a portable, smart health monitoring device that integrates multiple sensors to measure vital health parameters.
+Health-Bud is a portable, smart health monitoring device that integrates multiple sensors to measure vital health parameters project created for my Embeded Systems course.
 It features a contactless temperature sensor, a pulse oximeter, and a digital stethoscope, providing users with real-time health insights.
 Data is recorded locally and uploaded to the cloud, allowing remote access and analysis via a web-based interface.

 ## Features